mailcow/mailcow-dockerized-docs/docs/client/client-apple.md

 2. Enter the unlock code (iPhone) or computer password (Mac).
 3. Enter your email password three times when prompted.

-## Method 1.2: IMAP only
+## Method 1.2: IMAP, SMTP (no DAV)

-This method configures IMAP only.
+This method configures IMAP and SMTP only.

 1. Download and open <span class="client_variables_unavailable">the file from <i>https://${MAILCOW_HOSTNAME}/mobileconfig.php?only_email</i></span><span class="client_variables_available"><a class="client_var_link" href="mobileconfig.php?only_email">mailcow.mobileconfig</a></span>.
 2. Enter the unlock code (iPhone) or computer password (Mac).